Hydriuk/CustomInventorySize/README.md

 Reloading is supported.
 You can enable/disable the plugin while the server is running.
 The inventories will be updated when the plugin loads.

+When reloading, storages will be updated, and items exceeding the new storages size will be dropped form the storage.

 <font color="orange">Note that you cannot have more than 200 items in a storage slot.
 For example, you cannot have more than 200 items in your backpack</font>

 ### Attributions